-We meet in the Gathering Space meeting Room (down the hallway from the main church lobby) from 7 – 8 PM on these nights.
-Feel free to walk-in, and bring a friend.
+We meet in the Gathering Space meeting Room (down the hallway from the main church lobby) from 7–8 p.m. on these nights.
+Feel free to walk-in or bring a friend.

-If your schedule does not permit you to attend, please contact Jen Mayer, either at 443-261-0155 or using the contact us page to set up a time an informal interview.
-In this interview, she’ll talk to you about your religious background and any areas of concern you may have.
-She can also answer any other questions you may have about the process.
+If your schedule does not permit you to attend, please contact Fr.
+Michael Rubeling in the Parish Center to set up a time for an informal interview.
+In this interview, he’ll talk to you about your religious background and any areas of concern you may have.
+He can also answer any other questions you may have about the process.

 Who is this Process For?